varocketry/guitar-mastery-hub/public/lessons/lesson_045_advanced_harmonic_concepts.md

 ---

-## ðŸ“– SECTION 2: DIMINISHED SEVENTH CHORDS
+## 📖 SECTION 2: DIMINISHED SEVENTH CHORDS

 ### What Is a Diminished Seventh Chord?